 9/ fair weather the wind at NW and Cold Frost last night; (then overcast and rain).

-The diary reveals the farming community in 19th-century Cape Neddick to be tight-knit, with neighbors and members of his extended family helping each other throughout the season.
-His neighbor Samuel Webber 'made the garden' in the spring of 1803, while 'Welch and Bowden' helped him haul dung.
+The diary reveals the tight-knit farming community in 19th-century Cape Neddick.
+Neighbors and members of his extended family helped each other throughout the season.
+His neighbor Samuel Webber “‘made the garden” in the spring of 1803, while “Welch and Bowden” helped him haul dung.
 In August 1814 he helped George Weare kill his bull.

 He had a cider press and made cider for others in the community: C.J.
 Weare, Josiah Talpey, Mr. Phillips and Dan Clark.

 He also went fishing, sometimes catching prodigious amounts of fish.
 On July 3, 1804, he wrote that he caught 100 fish.